 Trew Gear is located in Portland, Oregon.
 The name is the hybrid of the founders, Tripp and the Pew Brother.
 CEO Chris Pew is a board member of the Mount Hood Institute.
 He is a passionate backcountry skier and has summited and skied Mount Hood several times.

 The Straightline Lifaloft features a long silhouette, copious amounts of pocket space, and double needle embossed stitching.
-Lifaloft combines Helly Hanson’s unique LIFA technology with Primaloft synthetic insulation for a jacket that retains heat while remaining lightweight and comfortable.
+Lifaloft combines Helly Hansen’s unique LIFA technology with Primaloft synthetic insulation for a jacket that retains heat while remaining lightweight and comfortable.

 This jacket features 2-ply fabric construction and is fully insulated with 80g Lifaloft technology.
 It’s waterproof, windproof and breathable.
 Other features include Durable Water Repellency treatment, underarm ventilation zippers and articulated arms and elbows for a great fit.